 Whichever method gets chosen, there are investment brokers and financial advisors who can offer guidance on how to utilize income and savings.

 Keeping tabs on income, expenses, savings and investments is one smart financial strategy.
 With so much to track when it comes to personal finances, novel budgeting tools could help users to develop smarter financial habits and trim back on unnecessary spending.

-Opening an online bank account with SoFi lets you save, spend, and earn 1.5% APY.
+Opening an online bank account with SoFi lets you save, spend, and earn up to 3.25% APY.
 Members also get access to complimentary benefits, like spending reports and financial planning.

 Curious about keeping tabs on your income and expenses?
 Organize finances and save for financial goals with SoFi Checking and Savings.

 †Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member